brendanml/ShallowMind_ChessAI/README.md

 > *Copyright (c) 2024 Brendan Lynch github/brendanml*

 ## Playing the Game!
-1. Clone the repository to your and run as executable.
+### Option 1: Clone the repository to your and run as executable.
 ```zsh
 cd ~/Downloads